Panama

 A change of world.

-The base sits between Pixvae and Bahia Onda — thirty hectares of land facing Coiba Island, inside the national park.
-Access here is restricted, the surrounding sea protected.
+The base sits on the Gulf of Chiriquí coast.
+Thirty hectares facing Coiba Island, inside the national park.
+Access is restricted, the surrounding sea protected.
 A position that exists in very few places on earth.
-Erwin has been fishing these waters his entire life.
-Rosalin runs the camp.
-The food, the space, the rhythm — it is theirs, not ours.
-The place is worth the journey on its own.

 Roosterfish, yellowfin tuna, black marlin.
-Wahoo, cubera snapper, dorado.
-Jacks on casting, sometimes straight from the beach.
-Spearfishing on deep structure — species that few people know by name.
+Wahoo, cubera snapper, mahi-mahi.
+Jacks casting, sometimes from the beach.
+And much more.

-Hannibal Bank is one of the two or three most renowned areas in the Northern Hemisphere for black marlin.
+Hannibal Bank.
+One of the two or three most renowned areas in the Northern Hemisphere for black marlin.
 A seamount where currents concentrate all pelagic life.
 We go when the conditions are right.

 Here, we read the sea.
 We choose our windows.
 Sometimes, we accept to walk away.

 Caimans in the mangroves.
-Sea turtles nesting on the beaches.
-Sloths, howler monkeys, toucans.
-Poison dart frogs in the undergrowth.
+Sea turtles nesting on the beaches or grazing the reefs.
+Sloths, howler monkeys, toucans, parrots, capybaras, anteaters.

-Option on both territories — Pacific islands in the Gulf of Chiriquí, or island camps in the Bocas archipelago.
-Priced separately, organized on request.
+Available on both territories.
+Gulf of Chiriquí islands on the Pacific side, or island camps in the Bocas archipelago.
+Priced separately, arranged on request.

 What we do starts with a conversation.